hrbosker/hrbosker.github.io/content/authors/floris-cos/_index.md

   - Interns
 ---

-Ivy Mok is enrolled at Radboud University in the MA Linguistics program.
-She is currently writing her MA thesis at the SPEAC research group, under supervision of [Dr. Hans Rutger Bosker]({{< ref "../admin" >}}) and [Ronny Bujok]({{< ref "../ronny-bujok" >}}).
-Her project investigates audiovisual prosody perception in noise, with a focus on beat gestures.
+Floris Cos is enrolled at Radboud University in the ResMA Linguistics and Communication Sciences program.
+He is currently doing an internship at the SPEAC research group, under supervision of [Dr. Hans Rutger Bosker]({{< ref "../admin" >}}).
+The internship involves running an online experiment to assess the test-retest reliability of the manual McGurk effect.